Configure Git Username and Email with git config

 Git does not keep one magic identity.
-It reads configuration in layers, and the repository-local config beats the global one.
+It reads configuration in layers, and repository-local config beats global config.
+These values are commit metadata, not GitHub login credentials or passwords.
 That is why a work repository can use a company address while everything else still uses your personal one.
-The sections below show the exact git config commands, the files they write to, and the fastest ways to see what Git will stamp on the next commit.
+A clean setup uses exact git config commands, keeps track of the files they write to, and verifies what Git will stamp on the next commit.

-Understand Git Username and Email Configuration
+Configure Git Username and Email with git config

 Git can read configuration from three scopes: system, global, and local.
 Most people only need the global and local scopes for username and email.
 Global settings apply to every repository for your user account, while local settings only apply inside the current repository and override the global values there.